nuxt/docs/guide/directory-structure.md

 ## Recommended Directory Structure

-Excepted for the full options structure above, the rest of the structure is completely free of convention.
-However the Nuxt.js team give you a recommended directory structure.
+Excepted for the required directory structure above, the rest of the structure is completely free of convention.
+However the Nuxt.js team gives a recommended directory structure.

 ```bash
 |--- assets